Auditory brainstem implants

 Auditory Brainstem Implants (ABI) are suitable for those with a profound sensorineural hearing loss, leading to near total loss of sound.

 This means that the implant is bypassing both the cochlea and the hearing nerve, taking a short cut to the brainstem.
-In this way the auditory brainstem implant aims to give a sense of sound when the hearing nerve is not working.
+In this way, the device aims to give a sense of sound when the hearing nerve is not working.

 Image: Courtesy of Cochlear Europe.